rchellasamy/ECSE4320_Advanced_Computer_Systems_Projects/Project_A4/README.md

 **Coarse-Grained Version**

 * A single global `std::mutex` guards the entire table
-* At most one thread may execute any operation at a time
+* At most one operation executes at any time
-* Guarantees linearizability by construction
+* Linearizability follows directly from mutual exclusion

 **Striped Lock Version**

-* The table is divided into `STRIPES = 64` lock stripes
+* The table is partitioned into a fixed number of lock stripes
 * Each bucket maps deterministically to exactly one stripe
-* Each operation acquires **exactly one mutex**
+* Each operation acquires exactly one mutex
-* No nested locking → no deadlock
+* No nested locking, so deadlock is impossible

-### Memory Safety

-* Nodes are allocated and freed only while holding the relevant lock
+All node allocation and reclamation occurs while holding the appropriate lock, preventing memory races.
-* No pointers escape a protected critical section
-* No memory reclamation races are possible under this locking scheme

 ---